QISS-HZB/QuaCCAToo/_sources/index.rst.txt

 the software provides accessibility from the high level of abstraction and human-readability of Python, but at the expense of limited performance compared to compiled programming languages.

+If you used QuaCCAToo in your work, please cite `arXiv:2507.18759 <https://arxiv.org/abs/2507.18759>`__.

 The documentation for QuaCCAToo is available here.
-Merge requests welcome at https://github.com/QISS-HZB/QuaCCAToo !
+Merge requests welcome at the `Github repository <https://github.com/QISS-HZB/QuaCCAToo>`__ !

 To see usage examples, check the tutorial notebooks linked here.
 They
 contain: